tawasta/stock/stock_receipt_scan/README.rst

    - Scan product barcodes using GS1 format.
    - Automatically create stock move lines with lot and expiration data.
    - Review and save scanned data into the picking.
+4. Use the **Internal Transfer Barcode Wizard** to scan barcodes and quickly create internal stock transfers by scanning GS1 barcodes that include product, lot, and expiration date information.
-4. Confirm the stock operation or receipt as usual.
+5. Confirm the stock operation or receipt as usual.

 Known issues / Roadmap
 ======================